 Mark Knego

-Mark Knego is a published playwright, sculptor and short story writer from San Francisco, CA. "Snakes of Kampuchea," his theatrical trilogy about the Cambodian refugee experience which he directed for the San Francisco stage, was published in print by Exit Press.
-He has had work published online in Anak Sastra and The Defiant Scribe magazines.
-Mark received a B.A. degree in Dramatic Art from the University of California.
-His stories are based on real people and experiences he has had while traveling the globe extensively.
-His work approaches themes of universality and cryptic realities.
+Mark Knego is a playwright, stage director, sculptor and short story writer from San Francisco, California.
+He holds a B.A. degree in Dramatic Art from the University of California.
+"Snakes of Kampuchea," a theatrical trilogy about the Cambodian refugee experience which he wrote and directed for the stage, was published in print by Exit Press.
+He has had stories published in The Write Launch, Anak Sastra and Ginosko Literary Journal.
+All his work is based on real people and experiences he has met while traveling the globe.

 The Story of a Girl Who Lives in the City That Sparkles